gomes-/Chef/README.md

-# chef
+# Chef
-Chef Alex Cookbook Collection
+Chef Alex: Cookbook Collection

+If you are looking for food, this is not that type of collection.

+This a collection of opscode cookbook for Chef IT automation.